SERG-Delft/hyperion/plugin/README.md

 ![](https://i.imgur.com/0T3c4qL.png)

+## User guide

+Please check [step 7 of the hyperion setup](/docs/hyperion-setup.md#step-7-intellij-setup) for an up-to-date guide on how to get started with the IntelliJ plugin.

 ## Building & Running

-To build the IntelliJ plugin, run `gradle plugin:shadowJar`.
-The result will be located in `build/plugin-all.jar`.
+To build the IntelliJ plugin, run `gradle plugin:buildPlugin`.
+The result will be located in `build/distributions/plugin.zip`.

+To publish the IntelliJ plugin to the marketplace, run `gradle plugin:publishPlugin`.
+Note that this requires an authentication token from the serg-delft vendor and the plugin version needs to be unique.

 To execute the tests and linting, run `gradle plugin:check`.